Prediction: we believe these small sustainable luxury brands are about to become huge!

 By Katy Caric

-Stella McCartney, EDUN, Maiyet and Mara Hoffman are all huge names in sustainable fashion – and they have huge financial backers to help them maintain their market share.
-But what of the smaller sustainable luxury brands?
+Though this is an outstanding opportunity for small sustainable luxury brands, there can be little doubt that the likes of Stella McCartney, EDUN, Maiyet and Mara Hoffman are still dominating the market.
+These are all huge names in luxury fashion – and they have huge financial backers to help them maintain their market share.
+So, how can the smaller sustainable luxury brands get some attention?

 Here, I’ve found 10 small sustainable luxury brands that I think will grow to Stella-like proportions over the next few years.